uvacobi/rna_seq_lesson/aligning.md

 ## 1.3 Align reads to reference genome using hisat2

-Alternatively it is possible to map the reads using hisat2.
+**Alternatively**, it is possible to map the reads using hisat2.
 This tools works like star and gives a similar output.
-The commands are just a bit different.
+The commands are just a bit different. **You do not have to run HISAT2 if you ran STAR**

 ~~~
 # Let's create a new genomeIndex and mapped directory and load hisat2 and samtools